taublast/DrawnUi.Maui.Demo/README.md

 * Closest roadmap: Drawn collectionview alternative to fully support dynamic height cells (chat messages example incoming).
 * All files to be consumed (images etc) must be placed inside the maui app Resources/Raw folder, subfolders allowed.
 * If you use the LiveTree toolbar in VS it would crash while debugging at some point please do not use it.
-* GC.Colect might create sudden lag spikes during animations.
+* GC.Collect might create sudden lag spikes during animations.

 ## Screenshots